Hands up: who remembers OXO? Hardly anyone reading this blog, that’s who. But, then, that’s why this page exists.

-Mr. Ledesma went on after that to form a girl group called Company B, for whom he produced their biggest hit, “Fascinated”.
+Following the chart run of “Whirly Girl”, no other songs from OXO hit the charts, and, amid some tension between management and Geffen Records, OXO itself was soon just a memory as well.
+A couple of years later, Mr. Ledesma went on to form a girl group called Company B, for whom he produced their biggest hit, “Fascinated”.
 (You don’t really hear that one on the radio much anymore, either.)

-“Whirly Girl” made it to #28 on the Billboard Hot 100, peaking the week of April 23, 1983 (chart) and spending a total of 14 weeks on the chart.
-Since then, the only place I have ever heard it on the radio is on the cult classic (and oft-mentioned, at least on this blog) radio show “Crap From the Past“.
-As usual, you’ll never hear this song on, for example, Austin’s local we-play-anything station, Bob FM, which rather takes away from their reputation, if you ask me, and you didn’t.
+The only place I have ever heard “Whirly Girl” on the radio is on the cult classic (and oft-mentioned, at least on this blog) radio show “Crap From the Past“.
+As usual, you’ll never hear this song on classic hits stations.
+For example, the local we-play-anything station in my former residence of Austin, Bob FM, never once played “Whirly Girl”.
+This rather takes away from their reputation, if you ask me, and you didn’t.

 * I never heard it on the radio during its original chart run because, for most of 1983, I wasn’t listening to pop music.
 Yeah, I missed out.

 Note: this post contains affiliate links.
 View my affiliate link disclaimer here.